matter-labs/zksync-era/prover/docs/04_flow.md

 - On the infrastructure level, these 35 pairs are spread across 15 different prover groups, according to how "busy" the group is.
 - Groups may exist in different clusters in different GCP regions.
+- Provers are versioned according to the L1 protocol version.
+There may be provers with different versions running at the same time.